Xilinx/Xilinx_Kria_KV260_Workshop/Part 2: Exploring the Different AAs.md

 ## AA2: AI box
 This application supports multi-stream IP camera RTSP inputs for **pedestrian detection and re-identification (ReID)**.
 The network model is refinedet_pruned_0_96.
 The models in AI box can be dynamically loaded with the inference information displayed to a 4K monitor.
 The application can support up to 4 multiple streams or channels of 1080p videos running simultaneously.

 You will need to setup a RTSP server link to be an input for the application.
-If you don not have a RTSP server on hand, smartcam_aa1 application can be used as the RTSP server on the AA2 platform, with -n option, which turn off the server side AI inference.
+If you do not have a RTSP server on hand, smartcam application can be used as the RTSP server on the AA2 platform, with -n option, which turn off the server side AI inference.

+### Loading application
 To load the AI box, run the following command
 ```
 sudo xmutil unloadapp